nkratzke/EasyMySQL/README.md

 ### Define user with <code>user</code> and <code>password</code>###

-You can create your own user with own password by using the <code>user</code> and
+You can create your own user/password combination by using the <code>user</code> and
 <code>password</code> parameter.
 By default the created MySQL user will get read access to all databases hosted by this container.